Cass Review: Response from health bodies in the United Kingdom

 In July 2024, the Royal College of General Practitioners updated its position statement on the role of the GP in transgender care in response to the Cass Review.
 They advise that, for patients under 18, GPs should not prescribe puberty blockers outside of clinical trials, and the prescription of gender-affirming hormones should be left to specialists.
 The RCGP says it will fully implement the Cass Review recommendations.
 They specifically highlight recommendations for continuity of care for 17–25 year olds, and the need for additional services for those people considering detransition.

-The same month Vassili Crispi, a member of the governing council of the British Medical Association (BMA) and member of its LGBTQ+ network, brought a motion calling for the BMA to initiate an evidence-based critique of the review's methodology and oppose the governments legislative approach.
-He later stated the Cass Review was commissioned, funded, and published "by an openly gender-critical government", representing a conflict of interest.
-The BMA, which represents 190,000 doctors, passed the motion calling for the organisation to "publicly critique" the Cass Review and oppose the implementation of its "unsubstantiated recommendations".
-After the motion was leaked to journalist Hannah Barnes, more than 1,500 doctors (including nearly 1,000 BMA members) signed an open letter to the BMA which criticised the council for "going against the principles of evidence-based medicine and against ethical practice".
-In September 2024, the BMA council voted to instead maintain a neutral position on the issue until the completion of its own evaluation of the Cass Review.
+In 2024, the governing council of the British Medical Association (BMA), which represents 190,000 doctors, passed the motion calling for the organisation to "publicly critique" the Cass Review.
+After a backlash from members, the BMA council voted to instead maintain a neutral position until the completion of its own evaluation of the Cass Review.
+Their evaluation was published in May 2026.
+It found the methodology of the Cass Review to be sound and denied that they opposed any of the review's recommendations.
+However, the BMA also criticized some details about the government's implementation of the review's recommendations, particularly the delays in setting up the new NHS services and the puberty blockers trial.
+The BMA also opposed the ban on puberty blockers, calling it "government overreach" and said "NHS doctors should still be allowed to prescribe puberty blockers" when they deem it necessary.
+They also raised concerns that Cass's team had not engaged with transgender advocacy groups until "late in the process" and did not feel fully represented in the report.

 The Academy of Medical Royal Colleges (AoMRC) released a statement in August 2024 in support of the report's recommendations, stating that "further speculative work risks greater polarisation", and that "our focus should be on implementing the recommendations of the Cass Review".